 In the spring of 2015, Lucid released their fourth studio album, entitled "Dirt."
-Pushing into their 12th year together, the group's latest release is quite possibly their finest album to date.
-It ideally represents the ensemble's mission as renegades of the open road, whose day-in-day-out work ethic, onstage and off, epitomizes what the cost and reward is when pursuing your passions and dreams with a reckless abandon, with a battle cry that echoes "no rest for the weary, for when you sit, you sit on the sidelines of your destiny.
+Pushing into their 12th year together, the group's release is represents the ensemble's mission as renegades of the open road, whose day-in-day-out work ethic, onstage and off, epitomizes what the cost and reward is when pursuing your passions and dreams with a reckless abandon, with a battle cry that echoes "no rest for the weary, for when you sit, you sit on the sidelines of your destiny.

 Since 2007, Lucid has hosted Backwoods Pondfest - a two-day music festival at Twin Ponds Resort Campsite in Peru, NY with KALI Productions, and Chris Boire, owner of Boire Design, Inc..
 This has given Lucid the opportunity to play alongside such renowned acts as Chali 2na, Break Science, Ivan Neville's Dumpstaphunk, Bernie Worrell, Particle and more.
 Additionally, Lucid gets to share their stage with local and regional favorites like Sophistafunk, Mister F, Blind Owl Band, Spiritual Rez and Twiddle.